Y0Coss/docs-fork/pages/storage_and_backup/block_storage/block_storage_the_right_storage_class/guide.en-gb.md

 #### Encrypted Volumes

-Each Block Storage volume type is also available in an encrypted version (LUKS).
-These volumes ensure data confidentiality without impacting performance.
+Each Block Storage volume type is also available in an encrypted version (LUKS), depending on the region.
+These encrypted variants ensure data confidentiality without impacting performance.

+> [!primary]
+>
+> Please note that Regional Classic Volumes and volumes in Local Zones do not support LUKS encryption.
+>

 Encrypted volumes can be created directly from the OVHcloud Control Panel or via CLI/API tools by specifying the volume type with the suffix `-luks` (for example, classic-luks or highspeed-luks).
 This provides an easy and secure way to protect sensitive data while leveraging the same performance and features as standard volumes.